 Mantegna was born and raised in the suburbs of Chicago and lives in Los Angeles.
-In April 2011, he was honored with a star on the Hollywood Walk of Fame for his work in live theater.
+In April 2011, he was honored for his work in live theater with a star on the Hollywood Walk of Fame, next to his childhood idol Errol Flynn.
 Mantegna was appointed the national spokesperson for the U.S. Army Museum in May 2012, to lead the fundraising campaign to build the long-planned National Museum of the United States Army.
+In 2014, Mantegna received the Lifetime Achievement Award from the Hollywood Chamber of Commerce for his dedication to the community and the craft of acting.
 He owns the restaurant Taste Chicago in Burbank with his wife, Arlene, where Chicago’s favorite foods can be found in the heart of Los Angeles.
-His birth date is Nov.
-13. Follow him on Twitter at @JoeMantegna.
+His birthday is Nov.
+13. Follow him on Twitter @JoeMantegna and on Instagram @real_joemantegna.